 - Begin by first chopping and dicing all the vegetables.

-- In a soup pot or very large pan, heat the coconut oil and sauté the onion and the garlic until softened.
+- In a soup pot or very large pan, heat the coconut oil on medium heat and sauté the onion and the garlic until softened.
 Turn the heat to low.

-- Next add in the carrot and the celery and stir.
+- Next add in the carrot, bay leaves and the celery and stir.
 Cover and cook for 5 minutes stirring occasionally.

-- Add in all of the spices and bay leaves and stir.
+- Add in all of the spices and stir, cooking for 1 minute.

 - Bring to a simmer and cook for 20 minutes, cover the pot 3/4 of the way closed.